SciML/Catalyst.jl/README.md

 ## The Reaction DSL

-The `@reaction_network` DSL allows the definition reaction networks using a simple format.
+The `@reaction_network` DSL allows for the definition reaction networks using a simple format.
 Its input is a set of chemical reactions, from which it generates a reaction network object which can be used as input to `ODEProblem`, `SteadyStateProblem`, `SDEProblem` and `JumpProblem` constructors.

 The basic syntax is
 ```julia